hutooo/hutooo/README.md

 <em>

-<b> 💡 &nbsp; I’m a magician disguised as an engineer.
-Like to explore new technologies, think about interesting or whimsical questions.</b>
+<b> 💡 &nbsp; I’m a magician who like to explore new technologies, think about interesting or whimsical questions.</b>

-<b> ✨ &nbsp; I'm constantly refining magic in Computer Science, Mathematics, Music and Coffee.</b>
+<b> ✨ &nbsp; I'm constantly extract magic from Computer Science, Mathematics, Music and Coffee.</b>

 <b> 🌀 &nbsp; I'm also a Pokémon Trainer.
 Chance a Pokémon battle!!~</b>

-<b> 🎵 &nbsp; I'm still learning electronic organ, ocarina and Blues Harp~</b>
+<b> 🎵 &nbsp; I'm still learning MIDI keyboard, Blues Harp & Sky-Studio~</b>

 <b> 🚀 &nbsp; Finally, I'm interested in Oxygen-Not-Included and Celeste.
 I recommend you try it out~</b>